 We did a lot.
 Days in Brooklyn, nights in Manhattan, passing moments of idolhood, exploring the spaces in between.
 One night, we found one of his long-standing jazz clubs and sank into its rhythm.

 “Jazz doesn’t resolve,” he explained.
-“Most music sticks to basic patterns, but jazz—you can’t understand it.
+“Most music sticks to basic patterns, but jazz—you can’t pin it down.
 That’s why it gets stuck in your head.
-Your mind is always racing to find the next note, but that unpredictability sucks you in and violates your expectations.
+Your mind is always racing to find the next note, but its unpredictability sucks you in and violates your expectations.
 That’s why people love it.”

 I ordered a beer and looked down at him.